peterhcharlton/transfer_functions/README.md

 The methodology and code used in `PPG_ABP_TF` could be adapted to create a script for estimating central BP from peripheral BP signals.
 For instance, transfer functions are reported in Figure 2 of [[6]](#6) for estimating ascending aortic BP from either the brachial or radial BP.

+## Further Reading

+For further reading on the development of the transfer function, and its application in PPG simulation and analysis, please see [[7]](#7).

 ## References

 <a id="1">[1]</a>